staradix-com/ansible-role-radix-node-configurator/README.md

 -------
 * You can test the role with Vagrant and VirtualBox.
 Both need to be installed.
 * The command is: `VAGRANT_EXPERIMENTAL="cloud_init,disks" vagrant up`
-* You need at least: 150GB Disk space, 16GB of RAM free and 4vCPUs.
+* You need at least: 200GB Disk space, 16GB of RAM free and 4vCPUs.
-* The docker-compose command will succeed but the core container will keep restarting.

 License
 -------